nymea/nymea-plugins/avahimonitor/README.md

 title: Avahi Monitor
 ---

-This integration allows nymea to discover and monitor zeroconf services in the local area network.
+This integration plug-in allows nymea to discover and monitor zeroconf services in the local area network.
 Avahi is a free zeroconf implementation and is utilised by nymea.
-Inside nymea:app an added Avahi thing will appear as a presence sensor.
+In nymea:app an added Avahi thing will appear as a presence sensor.

 ## Supported Things